 2. You may not have the necessary skillsets

 You’re not developers but marketers, managers, sales specialists, or consultants.
-Even though you’re ideally placed to sell apps and services to your clients and customers, you’re not the best option to build those apps and solutions to get them off the ground.
+Even though you’re ideally placed to sell apps and services to your clients and customers, you’re not the best option to build those SaaS apps and solutions to get them off the ground.

 3. They’re a simple way to expand your product range and scale your business